Kino im Sprengel, Hannover

 Der Filmbestand des nationalen Filmarchivs von Guinea-Bissau (INCA – Instituto Nacional de Cinema e Audiovisual) wurde im Bürgerkrieg 1998/99 fast vollständig vernichtet.
 Nur ein kleiner Teil konnte gerettet und schließlich im Rahmen des Arsenal-Projekts Animated Archive (2012) digitalisiert werden.
 Maßgeblich war daran die portugiesische Künstlerin und Regisseurin Filipa César in Zusammenarbeit mit den Filmemacher Sana na N’Hada, Flora Gomes und Suliman Biai und weitere beteiligt.

 Der Archivbestand wurde Ausgangspunkt einiger, meist kollaborativ entstandener Arbeiten von Filipa César.
 Das Kino im Sprengel zeigt daraus eine kleine Auswahl, darunter ihren letzten, gemeinsam mit Marinho de Pina realisierten Film RESONANCE SPIRAL (Portugal, Guinea-Bissa, D 2024), der 2024 im Forum der Berlinale seine Premiere feierte und der, wie alle anderen Filme, im Verleih von arsenal distribution vertreten ist.
+(Franz Isfort)

 On the occasion of his 100th birthday, Kino im Sprengel, in collaboration with the Arsenal and the Amílcar Cabral Society, is paying tribute to the political thinker and freedom fighter Amílcar Cabral (1924-1973) with a film program.
 The history of Guinean film begins during the 11-year war of independence (1963-1974) with Portugal.
 Amílcar Cabral, who was then the leader of the PAIGC (African Party for the Independence of Guinea and Cape Verde), sent four young Guineans—Flora Gomes, Sana na N'Hada, Josefina Crato and José Bolama Cobumba—to the Cuban Film Institute (ICAIC) for training.